-The Use video codec for compression graphics policy sets the default graphics mode and provides the following options for different use cases:
+The [Use video codec for compression](#) graphics policy sets the default graphics mode and provides the following options for different use cases:

 - Use when preferred.
 This setting is the default.
 No additional configuration is required.
-Keeping this setting ensures that Thinwire is selected for all Citrix® connections, and optimized for scalability, bandwidth, and superior image quality for typical desktop workloads. - For the entire screen.
+It ensures that Thinwire is selected for all Citrix® connections, and optimized for scalability, bandwidth, and superior image quality for typical desktop workloads. - For the entire screen.
 Delivers Thinwire with full-screen H.264 or H.265 to optimize for improved user experience and bandwidth, especially in cases with heavy use of 3D graphics. - For actively changing regions.
-The adaptive display technology in Thinwire identifies moving images (video, 3D in motion), and uses H.264 only in the part of the screen where the image is moving.
-The selective use of the H.264 video codec enables HDX Thinwire to detect and encode parts of the screen that are frequently updated using the H.264 video codec, for example, video content.
+The adaptive display technology in Thinwire identifies moving images (video, 3D in motion).
+It uses H.264 only in the part of the screen where the image is moving.
+The selective use of the H.264 video codec enables HDX Thinwire to detect and encode parts of the screen that are frequently updated using the H.264 video codec.
 Still image compression (JPEG, RLE) and bitmap caching continue to be used for the rest of the screen, including text and photographic imagery.
-Users get the benefit of lower bandwidth and better quality for video content combined with lossless text or high quality imagery elsewhere.
+Users get the benefit of lower bandwidth consumption and better quality for video content combined with lossless text or high quality imagery elsewhere.
 To enable this feature, change the policy setting Use video codec for compression to Use when preferred (default) or For actively changing regions.
 For more information, see [Graphics policy settings](#).
+To enable H.264 hardware encoding for this feature, see [Selective use of the H.264 hardware codec for actively changing regions](#).

-Some other policy settings, including the following visual display policy settings can be used to fine-tune the performance of display remoting:
+Some other policy settings, including the following visual display policy settings can be used to finetune the performance of display remoting: